-At Jervis Bay School and Preschool, we implement the SWAY program.
+At Jervis Bay Preschool, we implement the SWAY program.
 SWAY stands for Sounds, Words, Aboriginal Language and Yarning and it was developed by Royal Far West.
 It aims to embed local Aboriginal Language, culture, and stories within the classroom, while improving oral language and literacy outcomes.
 It is a whole class program, based around yarns told from Aunty Lois, who is a Yaegl woman from Clarence River about her childhood.
 The program includes yarns such as Tiddalik the frog and Builbree.

 The program targets the following key oral language and literacy skills: